 The surgeons will then make tiny, meticulous incisions in the treatment area, following the proper directions, angulations, and shape of the soon-to-be restored eyebrows.
 The grafts are then carefully planted into the incisions.
 The area will then be cleansed and the patient can leave the office without bandages.
 We will provide postoperative instructions that will help make the recovery experience as quick and comfortable as possible.

-As with hair transplantation of the scalp, the initial hairs in the grafts will grow and then fall out after approximately two to three weeks.
+As with hair transplants of the scalp, the initial hairs in the grafts will grow and then fall out after approximately two to three weeks.
 These transplanted grafts remain empty for about three to four months.
 After this point, new hairs will begin to grow at a rate of about a quarter of an inch per month.
 In general, it takes about six months to begin to see aesthetic results, and the final results should be visible after about 18 months.

 It’s important to note, harvested hairs will grow longer than native eyebrows; therefore, patients will need to trim their newly thickened eyebrow hairs to maintain the appropriate and desired length.
 One observation after having transplanted facial hair for decades is that the transplanted hairs can eventually take on the characteristics of the native hairs in that area and only grow to about the same length.
 One should not count on this phenomenon to happen, however.
 The human body is amazing, and each person’s experience is unique.

 Since every patient’s goal typically is to achieve a natural look, it is important that one consults an experienced hair restoration surgeon to perform this delicate procedure.
 Dr. Lopresti and Dr. Leonard often recommend the avoidance of cosmetic specialists who perform eyebrow restoration but not hair restoration.

 Following the procedure, camouflage agents such as makeup, micropigmentation (tattooing) and other cosmetic methods are helpful, but not always needed to complement the results of the procedure.